Compare Digital Experience Platforms.

 Optimizely

-Evolved from Episerver, now a complete DXP with the best A/B testing tools on the market.
+Born from Episerver, now a complete DXP with the best A/B testing tools on the market.
 Cloud-native with good developer experience.
 Dutch roots (Episerver).
 Strong choice for .NET teams that take data-driven work and experimentation seriously.

 Adobe Experience Manager

 Enterprise CMS as part of Adobe Experience Cloud.
 Seamless integration with Adobe Creative Cloud, Analytics and Target.
-High complexity but unmatched synergy in a full Adobe ecosystem.
+High complexity but unmatched synergy in a complete Adobe ecosystem.
 Edge Delivery Services is the modern headless approach.

 What is a Digital Experience Platform (DXP)?